Andrée Peel: Early life

 Peel was born as Andrée Marthe Virot in February 1905.
 Little is known about her childhood.
 When World War II broke out, she was running a beauty salon in the Breton port of Brest, France.

 World War II

 After the German invasion, she joined the resistance and was involved in distributing secret newspapers, but was later appointed head of an under-section of the resistance.
-She and her team used torches to guide allied planes to improvised landing strips, and helped airmen who had landed in France to escape onto submarines and gunboats, saving the lives of more than one hundred soldiers and airmen, and aided more than 20,000 people.
+She and her team used torches to guide allied planes to improvised landing strips, and helped allied airmen who had landed in occupied France to escape onto submarines and gunboats, saving the lives of more than one hundred soldiers and airmen.

 She was arrested in Paris in 1944 and sent to the Ravensbrück concentration camp.
 She was later transferred to the concentration camp at Buchenwald where she was being lined up to be shot by firing squad when the US Army arrived to liberate the prisoners.
 During this time she also survived meningitis.